 My name is Saad, and I am a CNRS researcher working at the intersection of theoretical quantum chemistry and physics.

-My research spans multiple directions within quantum science.
 A key focus is on strongly correlated quantum many-body systems, which I explore through the lens of quantum information theory and quantum computing, with applications ranging from quantum chemistry to condensed matter physics.
-I also develop theoretical and computational frameworks to address many-body problems.
+I also develop theoretical and computational tools to address various flavours of many-body problems.
 In addition, I work on the theory of open quantum systems, with particular emphasis on the quantum transport of energy and information.